← Back to Complete Guide

 Refill Rate

-At the surface, oxygen refills approximately 3× faster than it depletes.
-Refill also occurs inside air pockets in caves and inside your base.
+At the surface, oxygen refills faster than it depletes.
+Refill also occurs inside air pockets in caves and inside your pressurized base rooms.

 🚨